Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined for 53 points only two times this season.
+- Louisiana has combined with its opponents to score more than 53 points only twice this year.

 - South Alabama's games have yet to go over 53 points this season.

+- Saturday's total is 4.5 points lower than the two team's combined 57.5 points per game average.

-- The two teams combine to average 57.5 points per game, 4.5 more than the over/under in this contest.
+- The 39.7 combined points per game that these two squads have allowed this season are 13.3 fewer than the 53 total in this contest.

-- These two squads combine to surrender 39.7 points per game, 13.3 fewer than this contest's over/under.

-- The Ragin' Cajuns and their opponents have scored an average of 58.3 points per game in 2021, 5.3 more than Saturday's total.
+- The average total in Ragin' Cajuns games this season is 58.3, 5.3 points above Saturday's total of 53.

-- The 53 over/under in this game is 3.8 points above the 49.2 average total in Jaguars games this season.
+- The 49.2 PPG average total in Jaguars games this season is 3.8 points fewer than this game's over/under.

 Louisiana Stats and Trends

+- Thus far this season Louisiana has one win against the spread.

-- The Ragin' Cajuns have been favored by 12.5 points or more three times this season and covered the spread in one of them.
+- The Ragin' Cajuns have covered the spread once this season when favored by 12.5 points or more (in three chances).

-- Louisiana's games this year have eclipsed the over/under one time in four opportunities (25%).

-- Louisiana is 1-3 against the spread and 3-1 overall this season when the team records more than 15.7 points.
+- Louisiana is 1-3 against the spread and 3-1 overall this season when the team puts up more than 15.7 points.

-- In games that Louisiana amasses more than 290.7 yards, the team is 1-3 against the spread and 3-1 overall.
+- Louisiana is 1-3 against the spread and 3-1 overall when the team picks up more than 290.7 yards.

-- This year, the Ragin' Cajuns have three turnovers, four fewer than the Jaguars have takeaways (7).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.